Conchology

 Conchology (from Ancient Greek κόγχος 'cockle' and -λογία 'study of') is the study of mollusc shells.
 Conchology is one aspect of malacology, the study of molluscs; however, malacology is the study of molluscs as whole organisms, whereas conchology is confined to the study of their shells.
-It includes the study of land and freshwater mollusc shells as well as seashells and extends to the study of a gastropod's operculum.
+It includes the study of terrestrial and freshwater mollusc shells, as well as seashells and extends to the study of a gastropod's operculum.

 Conchology is now sometimes seen as an archaic study, because relying on only one aspect of an organism's morphology can be misleading.
 However, a shell often gives at least some insight into molluscan taxonomy, and historically the shell was often the only part of exotic species that was available for study.
 Even in current museum collections it is common for the dry material (shells) to greatly exceed the amount of material that is preserved whole in alcohol.

-Conchologists mainly deal with four molluscan orders: the gastropods (snails), bivalves (clams), Polyplacophora (chitons) and Scaphopoda (tusk shells).
+Conchologists mainly deal with four molluscan classes: Gastropoda (snails only), Bivalvia (e.g. clams), Polyplacophora (the chitons), and Scaphopoda (the tusk shells).
 Cephalopods only have small internal shells, with the exception of the Nautiloidea.
 Some groups, such as the sea slug nudibranchs, have lost their shells altogether, while in others it has been replaced by a protein support structure.